Estimated reading time: 12 minutes

 Debt compounds the stress in your life.
 When you’re in debt, it often feels crushing and insurmountable.
+And, when you factor in inflation along with the threat of a recession, now is the time to do something about it.

-But the truth is, in many cases, debt is entirely within your control to minimize.
+The truth is, in many cases, debt is entirely within your control to minimize.
 It means working a little harder and finding ways to bring in extra income like using a side hustle to pay off debt.

 Debt not only robs you of your peace of mind today but filters forward to the future.
 Travel and big purchases get put off because you’re only adding to your debt.
 But fortunately, debt doesn’t have to be a permanent fixture in your life.